Ayurveda - Thousands of Pages In One

-With a good bit more than five thousand years of practice in India under its proverbial belt, Ayurveda, or Ayurvedic Medicine (meaning "science of life"), is a long-established comprehensive system of medicine combining natural therapies with a highly personalized approach to the treatment of disease.
-Ayurvedic Medicine places equal emphasis on body, mind, and spirit, and strives to restore the innate harmony of the individual.
+With a good bit more than five thousand years of practice in India under its proverbial belt, Ayurveda, or ayurvedic medicine (meaning "science of life"), is a comprehensive system of medicine combining natural therapies with a highly personalized approach to the treatment of disease. ayurvedic medicine places equal emphasis on body, mind, and spirit, and strives to restore the innate harmony of the individual.

 To determine an individual's constitution, ayurvedic doctors first identify the patient's metabolic body type.
 A specific treatment plan is then designed to guide the individual back into harmony with his or her environment, which may include dietary changes, exercise, yoga, meditation, massage, herbal tonics, herbal sweat baths, medicated enemas, and medicated inhalations.

 The Three Metabolic Body Types: Vata, Pitta, and Kapha